spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 ## Error Messages

-To notify users of critical errors (e.g., when they have made a mistake), use the [SparvErrorMessage class](utilities.md#sparverrormessage).
+To notify users of critical errors that prevent a processor from continuing, use the [SparvErrorMessage class](utilities.md#sparverrormessage).
 This class raises an exception, halts the current Sparv process, and displays a user-friendly error message without showing the usual Python traceback.